ZSR3004/Cell-Tracking/README.md

 ##### 1. Download the app

-Step 1: Open Google Chrome or a supporting internet browser.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Open Google Chrome or a supporting internet browser.

-Step 2: On the search web, type Github.com and press enter or follow this [link](https://github.com/)
+&nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the search web, type Github.com and press enter or follow this [link](https://github.com/)

- - Note: You should have arrived at the GitHub homepage (this page will contain all of the files you need to download.)
+&nbsp;&nbsp;&nbsp;&nbsp; - Note: You should have arrived at the GitHub homepage (this page will contain all of the files you need to download.)

-Step 3:
+&nbsp;&nbsp;&nbsp;&nbsp; Step 3:

 ##### 2. Upload video to software